 The Secure Home agreement provides a 100-year lease, which provides the household with a home for their lifetime.
 Secure Home is not a rental arrangement.
-A household in the Secure Home programme has all the benefits and responsibilities any home owner has, except the ability to on-sell the property.
+A household in the Secure Home programme has all the benefits and responsibilities any home owner has, except the ability to on-sell the property in the private market.

 The lease cannot be transferred or on-sold on the open market, but should a household decide to move on, the Trust will purchase the house back at the original purchase price, plus an annual inflation adjustment (provided the house has been well maintained).
 If the household has made any improvements to the property which the Trust has approved, then these too will be factored into the resale price.

-A qualifying household would need to raise a minimum 20% deposit (based on the house value only, not the land).
+A qualifying household would need to raise a minimum 5% deposit (based on the house value only, not the land) if they qualify for the Welcome Home Loan, or 20% if not.
 This can include KiwiSaver and the HomeStart grant.
 They must be able to obtain a home loan with a bank for the remaining amount (based on the house cost only, not the land).
 The household then pays an annual ground rent to the Trust.
 It might look something like this:

 Upfront Payment: $360,000

 Home loan required: $288,000 ($388 per week, based on a 5% interest rate over a 25-year term)